PowerBI-tips/tools/README.md

 * [support@powerbi.tips](mailto:support@powerbi.tips)
 * [github.com/PowerBI-tips/tools/issues](http://github.com/PowerBI-tips/tools/issues)

-# Support Policy for PowerBI.tips Designer
+# Support Policy for Power Designer by PowerBI.tips

 ## 1. Purpose
-This support policy outlines the support services provided to users of PowerBI.tips Designer.
+This support policy outlines the support services provided to users of Power Designer by PowerBI.tips.
 Our goal is to ensure a positive user experience and to assist users in resolving any issues they may encounter.

 ## 2. Support Hours
   - **Support Availability**: Our support team is available during United States standard business hours Monday to Friday, 10 AM to 3 PM (CST)].

 ## 3. Support Scope
 Our support covers:
+  - Technical issues related to the Fabric workload.
   - Technical issues related to the web application.
   - Account management inquiries.
   - General questions about features and functionalities.